microsoft/botframework-cli/packages/orchestrator/README.md

 OPTIONS
   -d, --debug
-  -f, --force        If --out flag is provided with the path to an existing file, overwrites that file.
   -h, --help         Orchestrator create command help -i, --in=in        The path to source label files from where orchestrator example file will be created from.
 Default
-                     to current working directory.
+                     to the current working directory.
 Valid file extensions are lu, .qna, .json and .tsv.
   -m, --model=model  Path to Orchestrator base model directory.
   -o, --out=out      Path where generated orchestrator example file will be placed.
 Default to current working
                      directory.